Why did my Amazon Elasticsearch Service node crash?

 2. Choose the name of your Elasticsearch domain.

 3. Choose the Cluster health tab, and then choose the Nodes metric.
-If the number of nodes is fewer than the number that you configured for your cluster, a node is down.
+If the number of nodes is fewer than the number that you configured for your cluster, this indicates that a node is down.

-Note: The Nodes metric is not accurate during changes to your cluster configuration and during routine maintenance for the service.
+Note: The Nodes metric can be inaccurate during changes to your cluster configuration or any routine maintenance for the service.
 This behavior is expected.
-For more information, see About Configuration Changes.
+For more information, see About Configuration Changes in the Amazon Elasticsearch Service Developer Guide.

 Identify and troubleshoot high JVM memory pressure

-JVM memory pressure refers to the percentage of the Java heap that is used for all data nodes in an Elasticsearch cluster.
-High JVM memory pressure can cause high CPU usage and other performance issues on an Elasticsearch cluster.
+JVM memory pressure refers to the percentage of Java heap that is used for all data nodes in an Elasticsearch cluster.
+High JVM memory pressure can cause high CPU usage and other cluster performance issues.

 JVM memory pressure is determined by the following factors: